gtalarico/revitpythonwrapper/docs/source/index.rst

     >>> # Handles Document Manager and namespace imports for RevitPythonShell and Dynamo
     >>> import rpw
-    >>> from rpw import revit, DB, UI
+    >>> from rpw import revit, db, ui, DB, UI
-    # That's pretty much all you need!
+    # That's pretty much all you need

 Without RPW